-1. A reply to the Kaldorian argument
+1. A Reply to the Kaldorian Argument

-Vital to the Kaldorian argument was the idea that banks and their customers ad-Kaldorian argument justed their money holdings to "the needs of trade".
-Bank borrowing altered to keep has no obvious the demand for money and the supply of money in balance.
-However, this argument appication to some economic agents runs into several difficulties when an attempt is made to relate it to real-world institutions.
-The greater part of the money supply is held by the members of households (i.e., the personal sector) and it is not clear that the phrase "needs of trade" has any application to them.
-A high proportion of bank and building society deposits is held by people who are retired, and for them the notion of the "needs of trade" is incongruous.
+Vital to the Kaldorian argument was the idea that banks and their customers adjusted their money holdings to 'the needs of trade'.
+Bank borrowing altered to keep the demand for money and the supply of money in balance.
+However, this argument runs into several difficulties when an attempt is made to relate it to real-world institutions.
+The greater part of the money supply is held by the members of households (that is, the personal sector) and it is not clear that the phrase 'needs of trade' has any application to them.
+Indeed, a high proportion of bank and building society deposits is held by people who are retired, and for them the notion of the 'needs of trade' is obviously a misunderstanding.
 More to the point for the current exercise, the Kaldorian thesis simply does not work in the UK financial sector during the boom-bust cycles.
-Crucially, neither of the two dominant types of financial institution -- the life insurance companies and the pension funds - had any significant bank borrowings.
-(31) Table 4 shows the short-term bank borrowings and other assets of these institutions in 1973 and 1987.
-As they were tiny relative to other balance sheet magnitudes, it is difficult to believe they figured centrally in management decisions.
+Crucially, neither of the two dominant types of financial institution - the life insurance companies and the pension funds - had any significant bank borrowings.